WHY VISIT QATAR

-- Doha International Book Fair: Wherever the visitors go in Doha they can take notice of "Qatar national vision 2030."
-The country is organizing itself for the transfer from a carbon-based economy to a knowledge based economy.
-Literacy is already 97%, but Qatar government plans for 100%.
+- Doha International Book Fair: Wherever the visitors go in Doha they can take notice of “Qatar national vision 2030.”
+The country is organizing itself for the transfer from a carbon-based economy to a knowledge-based economy.
+Literacy is already 97%, but the Qatar government plans for 100%.

 - The Emir’s GCC Camel Race: The biggest event in the camel-racing calendar, hundreds of participants and thousands of spectators flock to the Al Shahaniya camel-racing track, around 45 minutes drive north of Doha.